 Set your oven to the lowest temperature.
 Mine will only go as low as 175F but if yours will go lower, follow the same steps but allow more time for the chocolate to melt.
 Keep an eye on the chocolate while it starts to melt.
 You will notice that the pieces of chocolate start to relax and lose their definition.

-Carefully jiggle the pan or use a cake tester or toothpick to check it.
+Carefully shake the pan or use a cake tester or toothpick to check the chocolate – it will jiggle slightly when it’s ready.
 It took approx 12 minutes for this chocolate to reach the correct stage of meltiness (if that’s even a word!).
+I cover this fully in the recipe video.

 Remove the pan from the oven and swirl the chocolate to ensure it is fully melted.
 I recommend using a spatula for this stage but a spoon will work just as well.
 Notice the bits in the chocolate?
 That’s the salted caramel and it’s going to add such a great texture back into the bark once it firms up again.